yasir2000/openwrt-oldwiki-md/Faq.rst

 == How to create a NVRAM dump for debugging? ==

 Sometimes it's useful to have a dump of the NVRAM variables to show them other people for debugging.
-This can be done with
+This can be done with:

 {{{
 nvram show 2>&1 | sort | more
 }}}

-I would prefer
+or even:

 {{{
 strings /dev/nvram | sort | more